 Corporate restructures, mergers or acquisitions involve substantial change for organisations and it is easy for immigration aspects to be overlooked.
-A change in the corporate legal structure can have a substantial effect on subclass 457 visa holders and their employers
+A change in the corporate legal structure can have a substantial effect on subclass 482 TSS visa holders and their employers

 Furthermore, employer sanctions provisions of the Migration Act prohibit employers from employing workers in breach of their visa conditions.
-To ensure compliance with the 457 visa conditions and the employer sanction provisions, the acquiring organisation needs to obtain sponsorship approval, if required, and lodge new nominations for 457 employees.
+To ensure compliance with the TSS / 457 visa conditions and the employer sanction provisions, the acquiring organisation needs to obtain sponsorship approval, if required, and lodge new nominations to transfer the TSS / 457 employees.

-Has th0e Department of Immigration been notified?
-Employers of 457 visa holders must comply with a number of sponsorship obligations.
+Employers of TSS / 457 visa holders must comply with a number of sponsorship obligations.
 One of these obligations is to notify the Department of changes to the company structure such as:

 • The sponsoring entity ceases to exist;